jessemonroy650/phonegap-bom-test2/README.md

 1. How to write a web mobile and mobile app in one code base.
-    - checks `navigator.appVersion` for known devices.
+    - checks if `window.cordova` exists, see footnote
 2. Get the webview information on the `screen` - like width, height, etc.
 3. Get the webview information about the `navigator` - like version, userAgent, etc.
 4. Get the JQuery information about the `window` - like width, height, etc.